Royal Almanac: Directorate of André Le Breton

-In 1773, Le Breton moved his print shop in a wing of the former Hotel d'Alegre, at 13 rue de Hautefeuille, he acquired William Louis Joly de Fleury and was previously occupied by Ambassador Portugal.
+In 1773, Le Breton moved his print shop in a wing of the former Hotel d'Alegre, at 13 rue de Hautefeuille, which he acquired from William Louis Joly de Fleury and was previously occupied by the Portuguese Ambassador.

-In the late eighteenth century, the weather is bad and bad wheat harvests.
-The price of this staple increases disproportionately.
-Recently, a rumor that the government would have the monopoly wheat, thus perpetuating the high cost of food.
-This rumor became official when accidentally in his edition of 1774, Le Breton added a "Treasurer's grain account of the King" in the person of Sr. Mirlavaud.
-The edition of the Almanac had yet been proofread and approved by the Chancellor, but was still sentenced to close his shop for 3 months and publish a revised edition, without the line in question,.
+In the late eighteenth century, the weather is bad and so are the wheat harvests.
+The price of this staple food increases disproportionately.
+At the time, a rumor was circulating that the government had a monopoly on wheat, thus perpetuating the high cost of this staple.
+This rumor became official when in his edition of 1774, Le Breton accidentally added a "Treasurer of grain on behalf of the King" in the person of Sr. Mirlavaud.
+The edition of the Almanac had been proofread and approved by the Chancellor, but he was still sentenced to close his shop for 3 months and publish a revised edition, without the line in question.

 In 1777, Le Breton was again accused of inserting information deemed subversive.
-It has, according to its critics, cited "the Floral & Pranks Vergès & Vaucresson, among the prosecutors and attorneys general of the Parliament of Paris, who had been involved in a reform of parliament made by Maupeou against the venality of Parliament desired by Louis XV, but annulled by Louis XVI.
-In rebuke, Le Breton was sentenced to " carton "section on the Almanacs that had not yet been sold, and replacement cost, the Almanac issue of those who so request it."
+It has, according to its critics, cited "Fleuri & les Polissons de Vergès & de Vaucresson", among the prosecutors and attorneys general of the Parlement of Paris, despite these being people who had been involved in a reform of parliament made by Maupeou against the venality of Parliament desired by Louis XV, but annulled by Louis XVI.
+In rebuke, Le Breton was made to cancel this section on any of the Almanacs that had not yet been sold, and to replace at no cost, the litigious Almanac issues of those who so request it.

 He died on 4 October 1779 and his cousin, Charles-Laurent Houry, son of Charles-Maurice d'Houry, took over the business.

 French Revolution

-The privilege granted to the family of Houry for the Almanac has been threatened in 1789 when Camille Desmoulins, in his speech at the Lantern to the Parisians, says it will cease in favor of Baldwin, another Parisian publisher.
-This threat has not been brought into effect since the Almanac remained in Houry.
+The privilege granted to the family of Houry for the Almanac was threatened in 1789 when Camille Desmoulins, in his speech at the Lantern to the Parisians, says he will cease in favor of Baldwin, another Parisian publisher.
+This threat was not brought into effect since ownership the Almanac remained with Houry.
 Looking at the publications of the time, we can nevertheless see that Baldwin got the impressions of the National Assembly and other organs of state.